 In your day-to-day living, disasters may seem a distant possibility.
-Yet natural disasters, such as floods or tornadoes, technological or environmental accidents such as chemical spills, or service disruptions, like the massive power blackout in August 2003, can strike any community, including ours, at anytime.
+Yet natural disasters, such as floods or tornadoes, technological, environmental accidents such as chemical spills, or service disruptions can strike any community, including ours, at anytime.

 Like all other municipalities across the province, the City of Pembroke has been proactive in preparing and constantly reviewing and updating its official Emergency Plan.
 The plan provides guidance to key officials, agencies and departments within the city regarding the expected initial response to a serious, large-scale emergency and an overview of what their individual responses should be.